christophhagen/BinaryCodable/README.md

 ```
 The enum must have a raw value of either `Int` or `String`, and the cases must match the property names within the type (it is possible to omit keys for properties which should not be encoded).

 Using integer keys can significantly decrease the binary size, especially for long property names.
 Additionally, integer keys can be useful when intending to store the binary data persistently.
 Changes to property names can be performed in the code without breaking the decoding of older data (although this can also be achieved with custom `String` keys).

 Notes:
 - Small, positive integer keys produce the smallest binary sizes.
 - The `0` integer key shouldn't be used, since it is also used internally when encoding `super`.
-- Negative values for integer keys are **not** recommended (but possible).
-Since the keys are encoded as `Varint`, they are very inefficient for negative numbers.
+- Negative values for integer keys are **not** rsupported.
-- The allowed range for integer keys is from `-576460752303423488` (`-2^59`, inclusive) to `576460752303423487` (`2^59-1`, inclusive).
-Values outside of these bounds will cause a `fatalError` crash.
+- The allowed range for integer keys is from `0` (inclusive) to `Int64.max` (inclusive).

 ### Property wrappers

 #### Fixed size integers

-While varints are efficient for small numbers, their encoding introduces a storage and computation penalty when the integers are often large, e.g. for random numbers. `BinaryCodable` provides the `FixedSize` wrapper, which forces integers to be encoded using their little-endian binary representations.
+While varints are efficient for small numbers, their encoding introduces a storage and computation penalty when the integers are often large, e.g. for random numbers.
+`BinaryCodable` provides the `FixedSize` wrapper, which forces integers to be encoded using their little-endian binary representations.
 This means that e.g. an `Int32` is always encoded as 4 byte (instead of 1-5 bytes using Varint encoding).
 This makes 32-bit `FixedSize` types more efficient than `Varint` if values are often larger than `2^28` (`2^56` for 64-bit types).

  Use the property wrapper within a `Codable` definition to enforce fixed-width encoding for a property:
  ```swift